Quantum Programming Without the Quantum Physics: Quantum Programming as Probabilistic Programming

 In QPPL, a state vector $\sum_x q_x \ket{x}$ has real but possibly negative weights $q_x \in [-1..1]$ with $\sum_x |q_x|^2 = 1$, i.e.\ it has vector length 1 instead of total 1.
 Each $q_x$ is called a \emph{probability amplitude}, or \emph{amplitude} for short.
 Amplitudes are related to (classical) probabilities as follows: like in CPPL, a QPPL program ending in state vector $\sum_x q_x \ket{x}$ produces output by choosing a world randomly from that sum and having that world dictate the output, but in QPPL, world $\ket{x}$ is chosen with probability $|q_x|^2$.
 Thus, amplitudes still measure likelihoods, just on a different scale than probabilities, and with sign.

-The addition of sign and the shift from totals to lengths is the \emph{only} modification we impose on probabilistic programming in this section; all other changes fall out as byproducts.
-For instance, having the vector length be 1 is just the law of total probability, accounting for the square relationship between amplitudes and probabilities.
-Operations must then preserve vector lengths instead of totals.
+The addition of sign with the square relationship with probabilities is the \emph{only} modification we impose on probabilistic programming in this section; all other changes fall out as byproducts.
+For instance, the vector length being 1 is just the law of total probability, accounting for the square relationship.
+Operations must preserve these lengths instead of totals.
 Operations remain linear, though note that they are linear in $q_x$, not $|q_x|^2$.

 \begin{remark} The reader might find the square relationship between amplitudes and probabilities rather arbitrary, but it's more or less mathematically forced.
 Aaronson \cite{Aaronson2004QuantumMechanicsIsland} gives an elementary proof that other exponents lead either to classical probabilistic programming or to a trivial programming model where all operations are deterministic.
 Gleason's theorem gives an even more general argument, though its assumptions need physical intuitions to justify. \end{remark}